nitikeshq/civildefence/replit.md

 ## Overview

-This is a web-based volunteer management system for the Civil Defence Department, Government of Odisha.
-The application facilitates volunteer registration (ex-servicemen and civilians), incident reporting, inventory management, and administrative approval workflows.
-Built with a modern React frontend and Express backend, it provides role-based access control for volunteers, district admins, department admins, and state admins.
+This project is a web-based volunteer management system for the Civil Defence Department, Government of Odisha.
+Its primary purpose is to streamline volunteer registration (for ex-servicemen and civilians), manage incident reporting, track inventory, and facilitate administrative approval workflows.
+The system aims to provide a robust, role-based access control environment for volunteers, district administrators, department administrators, and state administrators, contributing to efficient disaster management and civil defence operations in Odisha.

 ## User Preferences